hustf/RouteDistanceInclination/README.md

 The API base url, version, etc. is configureable in the .ini file, and could possibly be compatible with other national systems.

-If an endpoint is not wrapped in `endpoints.jl`, use `nvdb_request` directly.
+If an endpoint is not wrapped in ` exported.jl`, use `nvdb_request` directly.
 See inline docs and the API docs:

 https://nvdbapiles-v3.atlas.vegvesen.no/dokumentasjon/